manfontan/mongodb-bootcamp/PITCHME.md

     DC=MONGODB,DC=COM
     0.9.2342.19200300.100.1.25=MongoDB,0.9.2342.19200300.100.1.25=Com
 ```
+Note:
-You need to be very careful to take this in account when trying to compare DNs.
+- You need to be very careful to take this in account when trying to compare DNs.

 +++